LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Method

 \subsubsection{Robust Volume Fusion via Multi-Level TSDF Confidence.}

-Despite monocular geometric regularization, the depths rendered via SVRaster can still exhibit view-dependent inconsistencies.
-Because the fusion weight employs an exponential kernel, errors in the rendered depth $\mathbf{D}_{\text{ren},k}$ directly distort the spatial aggregation weights.
-Following recent findings~\cite{wang2025j}, we formulate a depth confidence signal based on the discrepancy between the rendered depth and a globally consistent mesh.
-Specifically, we exploit the explicit nature of the voxel grid by extracting a 3D-consistent mesh directly from its underlying Truncated Signed Distance Function (TSDF) field.
-Rendering this mesh provides a robust depth prior that is naturally aligned with the global 3D scene geometry and free from single-view rendering noise.
+Despite monocular geometric regularization, the rendered depths in SVRaster can still exhibit view-dependent inconsistencies.
+Since the fusion weight uses an exponential kernel, errors in the rendered depth $\mathbf{D}_{\text{ren},k}$ directly distort the aggregation weights.
+To resolve this, we leverage an explicit voxel grid advantage: extracting a 3D-consistent depth prior from the underlying Truncated Signed Distance Function (TSDF) field within the grid.
+This can be exploited to compute an inherently consistent mesh, naturally aligned with the global 3D scene representation and free from single-view rendering noise.